David-LeK/vietnam-ideological-defense/core_arguments_en.md

 * Vietnam steadfastly pursues a foreign policy of independence and self-reliance, choosing justice, righteousness, and national interests rather than choosing sides.
 * "Bamboo diplomacy"—flexible and adaptable but principled—helps Vietnam maintain balance, attract resources for development, and protect peace.
 * History proves that relying on foreign powers often leads to dependence and turning the country into a pawn in the calculations of major powers.

+**Allegation:** Distorts "Bamboo Diplomacy" as opportunistic, unprincipled, "swaying with the wind," or serving the Party while ignoring the people's interests.
+* "Bamboo Diplomacy" features "solid roots" (independence, national interest), "strong trunk" (methods), and "flexible branches" (tactics).
+It is principled, not opportunistic.
+* This approach has enhanced Vietnam's international position and maintained a peaceful environment for national development, directly benefiting the people.
+* It is not "swaying" but flexibly adapting ("immutable principles, adaptable tactics") to protect national interests amidst complex global changes.

 **Allegation:** Distorts Resolution 59 on international integration as "leaning towards the West", "abandoning independence and self-reliance", or "following strategic partners to oppose others".
 * International integration is the cause of the entire people, helping to strengthen internal resources and elevate the country's position.